This article explains the most common causes when a prescription is undeliverable and what to do when it happens.

 What causes a prescription to be undeliverable?

 There are two primary reasons a prescription may be undeliverable in iPrescribe.

-1 - The pharmacy is practice-entered/manually entered, not selected from pharmacy search results
+1. The pharmacy is manually entered by the practice (practice-entered), and not selected from pharmacy search results

 - If the pharmacy is manually entered, prescriptions will go by fax to the fax number entered for that pharmacy.